 This navy footed one-piece with white-stitched detail is a preppy, classic that he’ll wear again and again.

 Dress baby in this playful puppy print with sweet striped accents.

 Puppy Toile Footie, $16, LittleMe.com

 Summer coming home outfit for boys

-This sweet airplane print romper is both practical (with a popper opening for easy diaper changes) and so fly.
+This sweet whale print romper is both practical (with leg snaps for easy diaper changes) and adorable.